EileenLZ/Babel-Revolution-IA/README.md

 Download Docker [here](https://www.docker.com/products/docker-desktop)

 This project is part of a bigger project, Babel Revolution.
 You can find the main project [here](https://github.com/KoroSensei10/svelte-revolution).
-You are more likely to run this project with the main project with the following instructions :
+You are more likely to run this project with the main project with the following instruction :

-### Run the main project
+### Run with the main project
 ```bash
 docker compose up
 ```

+## Run this project only

 ### Build the image
 ```bash